-Competencies are capacities that people need to navigate their culture, community and careers.
-These are gained by learning skills.
+Competencies are the capacities people use to navigate their culture, community and careers; they are gained by learning skills.
 Skills are gained through the applied understanding of concepts.
-Concepts are the elements of understanding that build our skills.
+Concepts are the elements of understanding that construct our skills.
 Learning that focuses on concepts, skills and competencies lays the foundation for all future lifelong learning.

-There is growing global consensus that, whatever one’s perspective on ‘essential knowledge’, there are critical concepts, skills and competencies that need to be understood in a world of rapid societal and technological change.
+Whatever one’s perspective on essential knowledge might be, there is a growing global consensus that certain critical concepts, skills and competencies must be understood in a world of rapid change.

-Traditional approaches to learning through content often fail to equip learners for the real world – with the added side effect of dissolving enthusiasm for lifelong learning.
-An ecosystem that encourages learners to take the lead in the direction of their learning, provides a context for a deep and passionate understanding of their world, which they need to understand in order to take up the opportunities that life offers.
+Traditional approaches which places content at the beginning of learning fails to equip learners with the key competencies and skills needed in the real world.
+The added side effect is often a dissolved enthusiasm for lifelong learning.
+A community that encourages learners to take the lead in the direction of their own learning provides a context for a deeper understanding of their world which they need to take the opportunities life offers them.